natefinch/claymud/README.md

 To build and run
 -----------------------

-navigate to /main
+go get github.com/natefinch/natemud
-go build natemud.go  (builds if you have go installed) natemud.exe  (runs current executable)
+run natemud.exe

 This will run the mud on port 8888 of your current machine.
 To change the port, use -p <port>